djengineer/bounty-dapp/design_pattern_decisions.md

 The design pattern follows the Best Practices Guidelines.
 Most notedly is the setting of the Pulling Pattern.
+## Pulling pattern
+Pulling pattern requires the user to withdraw ETH themselves, instead of automatically pushing ETH into their accounts.

 Custom design pattern would be the use of the Promised Balances.